 Description Command To position the label parallel to the sequence (default).
-Format > Horizontal Labels To position the label perpendicular to the sequence.
+Alul gctcz Format > Horizontal Labels To position the label perpendicular to the sequence.
 Format > Vertical/ Radial Labels To set the lead lines above the enzyme label when the enzyme display has been moved to be under or inside of the sequence.
+Alul gctca This command is only enabled in the Sequence and Primer Design views.
 Enzymes > Lead Lines Above Label To set the lead lines for the enzymes beneath the label.
+Alul gctca HILL Note: This command is only enabled in the Sequence and Primer Design views.
 Enzymes > Lead Lines Below Label